sophearak/magic-window/Readme.md

 # Extraverse

-This is a node.js command line utility that turns the current working directory into a pretty online file viewer (editor in the future).
+This is a `node.js` command line utility that turns any folder into a pretty online file viewer (and editor in the future).

-See a live demo [here](http://extraverse.bitcells.com).
+See a live demo [here (⌐■_■)](http://extraverse.bitcells.com) (this is `extraverse` presenting itself - `Hey!`).

 [![Extraverse preview](http://cdn.tutorialzine.com/wp-content/uploads/2014/09/file-and-folder-grid.jpg)](http://tutorialzine.com/2014/09/cute-file-browser-jquery-ajax-php/)

+**Why is this useful?**

+* Need to quickly show code to someone so that they can help you?
+* You are working on a project for a client and want to show progress / ask for comments but don't have GitHub repository setup yet?
+* You can probably think of other use cases once you start using it...

 **Features:**